-The board of the national organization would like to encourage local chapters to be in frequent contact, and will designate a board member to serve as a chapter liaison.
+The board of the national organization would like to encourage local chapters to be in frequent contact, and will designate a board member or Membership Committee member to serve as a chapter liaison.
 Communications between the local chapters and this liaison can be informal, such as an occasional telephone call or email to report on recent events.

 The national organization’s Board of Directors will have final say over any disputes between or within chapters.

 A copy of this document, signed by the local chapter president and AHCJ's executive director, will signify agreement to these guidelines and will serve as a charter for the local chapter.
 A copy will be kept on file in the national AHCJ office.
 Any violations of these guidelines will result in the termination of this agreement.